2330 F.M. 1488 Suite 100, The Woodlands, TX 77384

 Von Willebrand’s Disease

-This is a canine version of hemophilia, and it’s important you know if your dog has this condition before an emergency arises.
-Since it is genetic, many owners aren’t aware their pet has the disease until a minor injury occurs or their pet has surgery and there’s significant blood loss.
+This is a canine version of hemophilia, and it’s crucial you know if your dog has this condition before an emergency arises.
+Since it is genetic, many owners aren’t aware their pet has the disease until a minor injury occurs, or their pet has surgery and there’s significant blood loss.
 Certain breeds are more prone to this condition than others, including:

 • German Shepherds